mohak2312/Opencv/README.md

 4. database_trainer: To train the recognization on databse
 5. dataset_recognizer: To recognze the person

-For creating new dataset for new people just follow the same steps it will automatically add the new persons data in datast.
+For creating new database for new people just follow the same steps it will automatically add the new persons data in database.